Nutlope/notesGPT/README.md

 - [ ] Test whole site on my actual phone and make sure it works well
 - [ ] Account for large transcript by simply having a scroll button
 - [ ] Prompt engineer the summary a little more to return something better than what it does
+- [ ] Layout shift on the dashboard page when refreshing – show a loading state?
 - [ ] Make sure all images are used and delete the ones that aren't from the repo
-- [ ] Layout shift on the dashboard page when refreshing – show a loading state?
+- [x] Uninstall unused dependencies

 - [ ] Make full README with tech + architecture diagram
 - [ ] Add "how it works" section to landing page, similar to roomGPT